Trevor Ashley: Theatre

 Ashley created the role of Miss Understanding in the original cast of Priscilla, Queen of the Desert: The Musical.
 He performed the role over 600 times in Sydney and Melbourne, and is featured on the original cast recording, singing "What's Love Got To Do With It?".

 He performed in Jerry Springer: The Opera under the direction of Gale Edwards at the Sydney Opera House in 2009.

 In 2010–2011, Ashley played the role of Edna Turnblad in Hairspray in Melbourne and Sydney.

 In July 2012, Ashley appeared as Franz Leibkind in The Producers for The Production Company in Melbourne.

 Ashley played Thenadier in the Australian 2014–2015 tour of Les Misérables, opposite Lara Mulcahy as Madame Thenadier.
-For this role, he was nominated for a Helpmann Award for Best Male Actor in a Supporting Role in a Musical and received a Best Supporting Performer in Music Theatre (male) Award at Sydney's 2015 Glug Awards.
+For this role, he was nominated for a Helpmann Award for Best Male Actor in a Supporting Role in a Musical and received a Best Supporting Performer in Music Theatre (male) Award at Sydney's 2015 Glugs Awards.

 In 2015, Ashley directed the Australian premiere of Heathers: The Musical.
 The production was first staged at Hayes Theatre in Sydney for a 19-day run, and then was transferred the following year for short seasons in Brisbane, Melbourne and Sydney (with the latter being an encore production staged at the Sydney Opera House).

 2017 saw Ashley play King Herod in the Australian revival of Jesus Christ Superstar, starring alongside Rob Mills as Christ.
 The production ran from 29 July to 13 August at Arts Centre Melbourne.

+He played Roger De Bris in the Menier Chocolate Factory revival of The Producers, opening December 2024 in London.
+The production transferred to the Garrick Theatre in 2025 and is scheduled to run until February 2026.